Yiguandao: 19th century origins

-Yiguandao originated in the late 19th century in Shandong as a branch of Xiantiandao (先天道; "Way of Former Heaven"), which in turn was founded in Jiangxi in the 17th century Qing dynasty as an offshoot of the Venerable Officials' teaching of fasting (老官齋教 Lǎoguān zhāijiào), a branch of the Dacheng (大乘 "Great Vehicle") or Yuandun (圓頓 "Sudden Stillness") eastern proliferation of Luoism.
+Yiguandao originated in the late 19th century in Shandong as a branch of Xiantiandao (先天道; "Way of Former Heaven"), which in turn was founded in Jiangxi as an offshoot of the Venerable Officials' teaching of fasting (老官齋教 Lǎoguān zhāijiào), a branch of the Dacheng (大乘 "Great Vehicle") or Yuandun (圓頓 "Sudden Stillness") eastern proliferation of Luoism.
 It has also been traced to the White Lotus tradition.

 In the 1870s, under persecutions from the Qing, Xiantiandao fragmented into several independent groups.
 One branch led by the Shandong native Wang Jueyi later developed into Yiguandao.
 According to Yiguandao records, Wang Jueyi was designated as the 15th patriarch of Xiantiandao through a divine revelation through writing.
-Wang renamed his sect the "Final Salvation" (Mohou Yizhu) and deeply contributed to the development of its theology and ritual, now being regarded as the real founder of modern Yiguandao.
+Wang renamed his sect the "Final Salvation" (Mohou Yizhao) and deeply contributed to the development of its theology and ritual, now being regarded as the real founder of modern Yiguandao.
+In Yiguandao belief, Wang is viewed as an avatar of Maitreya Buddha.

 After a persecution started in 1883 because the Qing suspected that the sect intended to organize a rebellion, Wang was forced to live secretly until his death.
 Liu Qingxu succeeded the leadership becoming the 16th patriarch.
 In 1905, borrowing a Confucius saying that "the way that I follow is the one that unifies all" (wudao yiyiguanzhi), he gave the religion the name Yiguandao ("Unity Way").

 Under Liu the Yiguandao remained small.
 Things changed after Lu Zhongyi became the 17th patriarch in 1919.
 Claiming to be the incarnation of Maitreya, Lu gathered thousands of members in Shandong.
 When Lu died in 1925 one group of the followers he left was led by Zhang Tianran, the man who became the 18th patriarch in following years.